litentry/litentry-docs/src/introduction/tokenEconomy.md

 #### Staking Identity Finalization:

-The value of the identity data will be judged by its completeness and its relevance and according type and identity will be stored into on-chain storage. <mark>No identity data is stored, afterward each block *I cannot work out what this is saying*</mark> the identity owner will receive rewards, and the reward is bound to the staking identity until it retire from the identities pool.
-The value of the data being staked is quantified and the staker will earn staking rewards in proportion to the value of the data staked.
+The value of the identity data will be judged by its completeness and the requirements from data demander. <!--<mark>No identity data is stored, afterward each block *I cannot work out what this is saying*</mark> --> After the data from the identity staker is accepted, the identity staker will receive rewards, and the reward is bound to the staking identity until it retires from the identities pool.
+The value of the data being staked is quantified, and the staker will earn staking rewards in proportion to the value of the data staked.

 #### Staking Identity Retirement: